Amalia Chelaru

-Amalia Bereș (born 18 June 1997) is a Romanian rower.
+Amalia Chelaru (born 18 June 1997) is a Romanian rower.
 She is an Olympic champion and won the gold medal in the women's eight at the 2024 Summer Olympics.
-Bereș is also a two-time world champion in eight and seven-time European champion, including titles in eight and coxless four.
+Chelaru is also a two-time world champion in eight and seven-time European champion, including titles in eight and coxless four.
 She competed in the women's eight at the 2020 Summer Olympics.
-Bereș is the younger sister of fellow rower Mădălina Bereș.
+Chelaru is the younger sister of fellow rower Mădălina Bereș.